City-of-Helsinki/kukkuu-admin/README.md

 1. **Start the backend:** Ensure your local Kukkuu API backend is running.

 2. **Access the Django admin interface:**
-   - Open the Django admin interface: `http://localhost:8000/admin/`
+   - Open the Django admin interface: `http://localhost:8081/admin/`
    - Log in with the default credentials: username `admin`, password `admin`.
+If you don't have an admin user yet, you can create one with `python manage.py createsuperuser`.

 3. **Grant superuser privileges:**
    - Attempt to log in to Kukkuu-admin (`http://localhost:3001/login`) using your desired user account.
 This will create the user in the backend if it doesn't exist.
-   - In the Django admin interface, locate the user you just created and grant them superuser privileges.
+   - In the Django admin interface, locate the user you just created and grant them admin or superuser privileges.

 You should now be able to log in to Kukkuu-admin with that user.